HewlettPackard/swarm-learning/docs/setup.md

 > 5814 is the default port used for APLS.

 Use a web browser to connect to APLS management console: https://192.168.1.102:5814/autopass.
-> NOTE: Below instructions as is may or may not work in your local setup, you have try relevant steps to browse APLS management console.
+> NOTE: Below instructions as is may or may not work in your local setup, you have to try relevant steps to browse APLS management console.

->
-> If you can run a browser on the host machine where you ran the "run-apls" script, You can now connect to the License server using https://192.168.1.102:5814/autopass from a browser.
+- If you can run a browser on the host machine where you ran the "run-apls" script, You can now connect to the License server using https://192.168.1.102:5814/autopass from a browser.

->
-> Else, if the host machine is accessible from your laptop/desktop, then you can access by using https://192.168.1.102:5814/autopass from your laptop/desktop browser.
+- Else, if the host machine is accessible from your laptop/desktop, then you can access by using https://192.168.1.102:5814/autopass from your laptop/desktop browser.

->
-> Else you should setup SSH port forwarding first and then access https://localhost:5814/autopass from your laptop/desktop browser.
+- Else you should setup SSH port forwarding first and then access https://localhost:5814/autopass from your laptop/desktop browser.

->
-> Running below shell command is one of the way to do SSH port forwarding from your laptop/desktop.
+> NOTE : Running below shell command is one of the way to do SSH port forwarding from your laptop/desktop.
 > - $ ssh -L 5814:192.168.1.102:5814 username@192.168.1.102

 If the browser response is, "this site can’t be reached" / "refused to connect" - It means APLS is not running correctly.
 Restart run-apls script as mentioned above.

-Otherwise, In the APLS login screen, login using ``admin/password``.
+For APLS management console login, the default username is "admin", and the password is "password".

 #### Setting up Swarm License